0

 • PADI Underwater Naturalist Dive: Learn about symbiosis, underwater ecology, and marine habitats.
 You will discover creatures you have never noticed before!

 If you do not yet have a PADI certification, you can book a 3-day diving course as an extra.
-You must take theoretical online lessons before you can participate in the diving course, either before your trip to Zanzibar or during your stay in Zanzibar.
+You must take theoretical online lessons before you can participate in the diving course, either before your trip or during your stay in Zanzibar.

 Seagrass Research

-Mangrove Planting
+Mangrove Restoration

 Beach Monitoring